-Additionally, as part of system recovery, all system and user passwords should be changed following an incident.
+Additionally, as part of system recovery, all system and user passwords should be changed following an incident, if applicable.

 Much of the evidence on information resources is volatile and may be deleted or overwritten during normal system operations.
 At a minimum, all system logs must be copied immediately to offline storage.
 This will ensure these logs are preserved and are not deleted either through normal operations or deliberately by the intruder.
 If feasible, a complete backup of the compromised system should be made and secured.
 This will preserve the condition of the system as of the time of the compromise and also prevent the intruder from erasing files.

 The Information Security Manager should copy the log files and create a backup of the compromised system if possible.
 Users should not access the affected system unless they have the expertise to perform these functions or they risk damaging or deleting evidence.
-All operational activities conducted by the Information Security Manager or Incident Response Team must be fully documented and kept in a log file (hard copy or soft copy) so the documentation log can be used if needed during legal proceedings.
+All operational activities conducted by the Information Security Manager or Incident Response Team must be fully documented via the IRT Incident Report Form so the documentation can be used if needed during legal proceedings.

 Computer Forensics involves the prioritizations, identification of potential evidence, and preservation and analysis of the information surrounding the computer security incident.
 As a first responder, the Breezy Incident Response Team (IRT) leader will determine when computer forensics need to be performed on a compromised information resource.
 Breezy may need to employ a third-party expert to gather, preserve, and analyze the evidence.
 Improper handling of evidence can eliminate any chance of legal recourse for Breezy.
 Forensic principles for evidence handling must be adhered to.
 These principles include but are not limited to: